 3. Compare the Cost of Services

 Every health facility provides services at different costs.
 Therefore, comparing prices will help you to find the most affordable services.
-For instance, you are likely to pay less money if you go to a private laboratory for tests than doing it in a hospital.
+For instance, if you are seeking ear care or ear cleaning services you could consider Auris Ear Care.
 Going to an ER when you are sick can cost you a pretty penny, but you can get the same services at an affordable rate in a walk-in clinic.
 You can also seek a diagnosis from an online doctor.
-Seeking medical assistancefrom online doctors is affordable, and you will get the same specialized treatment you would get in a hospital.
+Seeking medical assistance from online doctors is affordable, and you will get the same specialized treatment you would get in a hospital.

 4. Review Your Medical Bills